ochoaangel/superheroManagement/README.md

 - **Uppercase directive**: Ensure the hero name is always displayed in uppercase when creating or editing.
 - **Event-driven communication**: Use event-driven communication between components.

+## Uppercase Input Directive
+The `UppercaseInputDirective` provides a flexible solution for automatically converting text to uppercase in real-time, enhancing user experience.
+Unlike Angular's built-in `UpperCasePipe`, which only affects the displayed text, this directive directly modifies the value of the input field.
+This enables more dynamic interactions, as the user sees the uppercase version while typing.

+By leveraging Angular's event handling and DOM manipulation capabilities, the directive offers an efficient and organized way to handle uppercase text input.

 ## Contributing
 Contributions are welcome!
 Please follow these steps to contribute: